 Fighting Sexual Orientation Discrimination on the Job

 Workplace discrimination on the basis of one's actual or perceived sexual orientation (or sexual identity) is prohibited by federal law following the landmark Supreme Court decision in Bostock v.
 Clayton County.
-The Supreme Court ruled that Title VII of the Civil Rights Act of 1964, which prohibits discrimination based on "sex," includes discrimination based on sexual orientation and gender identity.
+The U.S. Supreme Court ruled that Title VII of the Civil Rights Act of 1964, which prohibits discrimination on the basis of sex includes sexual orientation and gender identity discrimination.
+LGBTQ+ workers therefore are protected against sexual harassment from co-workers, adverse employment action, a hostile work environment, and other forms of discrimination on the basis of sexual orientation or transgender status.

-In addition to the protection from workplace discrimination at the federal level, some states and local jurisdictions also prohibit discrimination based on sexual orientation and gender identity.
-Below are the steps individuals can take if their civil rights are violated.
+In addition to the protection from workplace discrimination at the federal level, some state human rights laws also protect LGBTQ+ employees by prohibiting discrimination based on sexual orientation and gender identity.
+Some municipalities, such as New York and the District of Columbia, have similar local laws.
+Below are the steps individuals can take if their civil rights are violated and they are subjected to employment discrimination under employment law.

 The following basic steps will help you get started.
 Contact an employment lawyer if you have additional questions.